raclettejs/raclette-docs/docs/plugin-development/backend.md

-# Raclette Plugin Architecture: Server-Side Guide
+# raclette Plugin Architecture: Server-Side Guide

-This guide demonstrates how to create robust backend-side plugins in the Raclette framework.
-Plugins in Raclette are self-contained modules that can define their own business logic, database models, API endpoints, and services.
+This guide demonstrates how to create robust backend-side plugins in the raclette framework.
+Plugins in raclette are self-contained modules that can define their own business logic, database models, API endpoints, and services.
 This architectural pattern promotes modularity, reusability, and maintainability in your applications.

 ## Plugin Structure Overview

-A Raclette plugin follows a standardized directory structure that separates concerns and promotes code organization:
+A raclette plugin follows a standardized directory structure that separates concerns and promotes code organization:

 ```
 plugins/